Have you recently undertaken an IT service management tool selection process where you:

 Develop a ServiceNow Road Map

-ServiceNow is a vast tool which should be managed in the same way as any other enterprise application; with governance, control and a development strategy.
-You should be talking to ServiceNow and/or your systems integrator on a regular basis to discuss your road map, and how they might be able to help you shape and implement it.
+ServiceNow is a vast tool that should be managed in the same way as any other enterprise application; with governance, control and a development strategy.
+You should be talking to ServiceNow and / or your systems integrator on a regular basis to discuss your road map, and how they might be able to help you shape and implement it.

 Your Road Map should include: